eclipse-bluechi/bluechi/doc/docs/api/description.md

 used internally to synchronize between the manager and the nodes, and sometimes internally on a node.
 We here describe these APIs.

-### interface io.github.eclipse-bluechi.bluechi.internal.Manager
+### interface org.eclipse.bluechi.internal.Manager

 When a node connects to the manager it does so not via the public API, but via a direct peer-to-peer connection.
 On this connection the regular Manager API is not available, instead we're using internal Manager object as the basic data.

-Object path: `/io/github/eclipse-bluechi/bluechi/internal`
+Object path: `/org/eclipse/bluechi/internal`

 #### Methods